imi-muenster/Fire-B.O.S.S./Readme.md

 basex.username=""
 basex.password=""
 ```
-Build the project with the gradle commands `clean build` to create a .war file under `build/libs/fhirBoss.war`.
+Build the project with the gradle commands `./gradlew clean build` to create a .war file under `build/libs/fhirBoss.war`.
 Deploy the file on a Tomcat server.

 Adjust the server.xml configuration to allow certain query characters.